 memory allocated by an object is properly returned when the object ceases to

 exist.
-Consider the following interface of the class Strings
+Consider the following interface of the class Strings:

 :

-As objects of the class Strings
+As objects of the class Strings allocate memory a destructor is

 clearly required.
 Destructors may or may not be called automatically.
 Here are